MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 == Description ==

 PrecisionPay Payments for WooCommerce is the official PrecisionPay payment gateway for WooCommerce.
 This plugin uses Plaid ([https://plaid.com/](https://plaid.com/)) along with the PrecisionPay checkout portal to allow your customers to pay with PrecisionPay as a guest (using Plaid) or as a PrecisionPay user (if they already have an account at [myprecisionpay.com](myprecisionpay.com)).
+View the PrecisionPay privacy policy [here](https://www.myprecisionpay.com/privacy-policy).
+View Plaid's privacy policy [here](https://plaid.com/legal/).

 = The benefits of using PrecisionPay =